Classic Book Review: David Weber's "Honor among Enemies" (Honorverse 6)

 The Q-ship - a merchant ship with a navy crew and hidden weapons, designed to ambush submarines which surfaced to sink the "helpless" ship with gunfire - was one of the more heroic and less successful ideas attempted by the Royal Navy during the course of two world wars in the attempt to stop German submarines preying on allied merchant ships.

-For some reason many of the he creators of science fiction space warfare games and authors of Space Opera novels seem obsessed with using this concept in their games and books.
+For some reason many of the creators of science fiction space warfare games and authors of Space Opera novels seem obsessed with using this concept in their games and books.
 In real history, although the Q-ships did succeed in sinking a few German U-boats they also got plenty of our own brave men killed.

 Perhaps the most realistic thing about this Q-ship novel is that the heroine is offered command of a squadron of Q-ships not by her friends but through the political machinations of her worst enemies, who have spotted a need for a force commanded by an officer who is both highly skilled in battle, and expendable.